Hyles lineata

 Hyles lineata, also known as the white-lined sphinx, is a moth of the family Sphingidae.
-They are sometimes known as the hummingbird moth because of their bird-like size (2-3 inch wingspan) and flight patterns.
+They are sometimes known as a "hummingbird moth" because of their bird-like size (2–3 inch wingspan) and flight patterns.

 As caterpillars, they have a wide range of color phenotypes but show consistent adult coloration.
 With a wide geographic range throughout Central and North America, H. lineata is known to feed on many different host plants as caterpillars and pollinate a variety of flowers as adults.

 Larvae are powerful eaters and are known to form massive groupings capable of damaging crops and gardens.
 As adults, they use both visual and olfactory perception to locate plants from which they collect nectar.

 Description

 Caterpillar

 Larvae show wide variation in color.
 The larvae are black with orange spots arranged in lines down the whole body.
 Their head's prothoracic shield, and the anal plate, are one color, either green or orange with small black dots.
 A tail-like spine protruding from the back of the body is a typical for sphingid moth caterpillars, known as “hornworms”.
 This horn, which may sometimes be yellow and have a black tip, is not a stinger, and the caterpillars are not harmful to humans.
 The larvae can also sometimes be lime green and black.